kjpeterson9630/render-23/readme.md

-This repository contains notes, and any code samples, from RenderATL 2023.
+This repository contains notes, links, and any code samples, from RenderATL 2023.

 Collaborators:
  - Flynn Burklin
+ - Rachel Brown